Bee:wild hero video

 • Our scientific advisory board

-Professor Simon Potts (Chair), Professor of Biodiversity and Ecosystem services at University of Reading; Dr Deepa Senapathi, Associate Professor, Head of Department of Sustainable Land Management, University of Reading; Rab Nawaz, Senior Director Biodiversity at WWF in Pakistan; Scott Black, Executive Director of the Xerces Society; Marten Schoonman, Advisor, bees and biodiversity at Naturalis Biodiversity Center; S. Mehreen Shahzad, Global Programme Development and Resource Mobilisation, Wildlife practice at WWF; Dr Tom Breeze, Senior Research Fellow at University of Reading; Dr Helen Crowley and Dr. Sulemana Abudulai - Chairman of African Biodiversity Network.
+Professor Simon Potts (Chair), Professor of Biodiversity and Ecosystem services at University of Reading; Dr Deepa Senapathi, Associate Professor, Head of Department of Sustainable Land Management, University of Reading; Rab Nawaz, Senior Director Biodiversity at WWF in Pakistan; Scott Black, Executive Director of the Xerces Society; Marten Schoonman, Advisor, bees and biodiversity at Naturalis Biodiversity Center; S. Mehreen Shahzad, Global Programme Development and Resource Mobilisation, Wildlife practice at WWF; Dr Tom Breeze, Senior Research Fellow at University of Reading; Dr Helen Crowley and Dr. Sulemana Abudulai - Chairman of African Biodiversity Network; Dr. Penny Langhammer, Executive Vice President at Re:wild; Matt Foster, Director of Conservation Priorities at Re:wild.

 Businesses and organizations:

-Become a member of Trillion Bees and join our Bee:wild awareness and fundraising campaign, with endless creative opportunities for customer engagement, activations, content and events.
+Join our awareness and fundraising campaign, with endless creative opportunities for customer engagement, activations, content and events.
 Follow us on LinkedIn to find out more.

 Individuals: